coding-dojo-data-science/dojo-env-setup/admin/README.md

 # Admin: Constructing dojo-env
-- Workflow as of 12/09/22
+- Workflow as of ~~12/09/22~~ 08/08/23
+>- 08/08/23: Reconciling old method with new WIP notebook-based method (see Make Reqs and Conda Create commands.ipynb)
+	- Instructions below need to be re-verified.
 ## Summary
 - NOTE: steps below must be repeated on a windows AND mac computer to generate each env

-1. Manually create a new conda environment using a (mostly verison-less) list of packages.
+1. Manually create a new conda environment using a small ~~(mostly version-less)~~ list of packages.
 2. Confirm the environment works with the env tester notebook
 3. Export env to .yml without build information.
 4. Remove your manually created env